-As with the earlier Codes, the revised version is consistent with the requirements of the International Monetary Fund's "Special Data Dissemination Standard" and has much in common with other codes of practice for statistics.
-The Code is a statement of intent: while much is fully reflected in current practice, some aspects are more in the nature of work in progress.
+The Code sets out standards for the collection, compilation and dissemination of data by the Bank for statistical and regulatory data purposes.
+It rests upon seven key principles: relevance, integrity, quality, accessibility, confidentiality, respondent burden and cost efficiency.
+As with earlier versions, the Code is consistent with the requirements of the International Monetary Fund's "Special Data Dissemination Standard" and has much in common with other international codes of practice for statistics, including that of the UK Statistics Authority, compared in an annex.
+The Code is a statement of intent: while much is fully reflected in current practice, some observations reflect work in progress.